 But even without the freezing it's still great.
 For the crust, this basic all-butter crust (unbaked) is a good one, but store bought is fine.

 And finally, one last reason to like Mom's Pecan Pie is because it calls for only one cup of pecans.
-This is helpful if you have a limited supply of really good pecans (like the time Todd brought me Berdoll pecans from Austin) and don't want to use them all up.
+This is helpful if you have a limited supply of really good pecans (like the time Todd brought me Berdoll pecans from Austin).
 Pecans are expensive.
 One thing I discovered this week while making the pie multiple times is that you can stretch your pecans by using about ⅓ roasted chopped cashews in place of ⅓ cup pecans.
 The cashews are noticeable, but their flavor and texture is a good partner to the pecans.

 Recipe